saumG/tennis-tracker/README.md

 ##### Enhanced Ball Tracking Accuracy:

-##Challenge##: The ball tracking model occasionally loses track of the ball, especially during fast rallies or occlusions.
+**Challenge** The ball tracking model occasionally loses track of the ball, especially during fast rallies or occlusions.
-##Next Steps##: Currently, I addressed this through extrapolation but I could incorporate more robust tracking algorithms, such as those leveraging deep learning techniques or combining multiple tracking models for increased accuracy.
+**Next Steps** Currently, I addressed this through extrapolation but I could incorporate more robust tracking algorithms, such as those leveraging deep learning techniques or combining multiple tracking models for increased accuracy.

 ##### Distinguishing Players Automatically:

-##Challenge##: The current model sometimes struggles to consistently identify and distinguish between players.
+**Challenge** The current model sometimes struggles to consistently identify and distinguish between players.
-##Next Steps##: Implement advanced player identification methods, possibly using player-specific features or uniforms, to ensure consistent and accurate tracking.
+**Next Steps** Implement advanced player identification methods, possibly using player-specific features or uniforms, to ensure consistent and accurate tracking.

 ##### Real-Time Processing:

-##Challenge##: The current implementation processes videos offline, which limits its use for live game analysis.
+**Challenge** The current implementation processes videos offline, which limits its use for live game analysis.
-##Next Steps##: Optimize the code for real-time processing, enabling coaches and analysts to get instant feedback during matches.
+**Next Steps** Optimize the code for real-time processing, enabling coaches and analysts to get instant feedback during matches.

 ### What are the steps I took to build this project?